Skip to main content

 What Makes Up An In-house BYOC?

 There are several aspects to designing and maintaining a BYOC offering including the vendor’s application, the base infrastructure like Kubernetes or containerization, authentication and authorization, networking including DNS and subnets, policies and permissions, provisioning aka installation, secrets management, Day-2 operations including health checks and secrets rotation, application upgrades, and eventually de-provisioning.
 Layer on top of that, supporting multiple cloud providers and multiple environments for the vendor and potentially per customer like dev, test, staging and production.
-What may at first glance looked like an application thing, is in fact a big harry beast of complexity.
+What may at first glance looks like an application thing, is in fact a big hairy beast of complexity.

 Finally, the application must be packaged up with container images and Helm charts for deploying on Kubernetes.
 For a self-hosted vendor, this most likely is already done but for a SaaS vendor, there is significant labor to produce an installable release including the underlying infrastructure and database setup.